wyne-ybanez/demo-php-unit-testing/README.md

 - The goal of unit testing is to isolate each part of an application and show that each individual unit works as expected.

-- Tests should confirm the behaviour of code, not how it's implemented.
+- For TDD: Tests should confirm the behaviour of code, not how it's implemented.
 Tests should affirm the outcome of using a class and its methods.

 &nbsp;